sdthomas91/n-g-spmu/README.md

     <img src="assets/images/font-pairing.png">

   - #### Imagery

     - Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, energetic aesthetic.
+    - The image of the technician provides a face, building trust between the user and the site owner
+    - Stock images are used for the services provided to ensure high quality, professional appearance.
+Again reinforcing trust between user and owner.

+  - #### Interaction Feedback
+    - Accent colours are used upon interaction such as hover and click to provide feedback to the user that they are interacting with an element, and that the element serves a purpose.
+Examples include button hover changing from the primary #eab29d to a deeper #e6a288 and the nav items changing from a light grey to a dark grey.

 * ### Wireframes